Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 Be clear and specific about the problem:

-Your partner is much more likely to take part if you take a neutral, non-blaming approach.
+- Describe the problem with a neutral, non-blaming approach.
 To do this, you could try phrasing the issue as a question.
-For example, ‘Can we talk about how we’ll afford to buy the kids some birthday presents this year?’
+For example, ‘Can we talk about how we can make some time for our relationship?’

 2. Clarify what you each want